environmentalinformatics-marburg/gimms/README.md

 further functionality, improvements, bug-fixes etc.

 ### List available files
-For any subsequent processing, it is helpful to know which GIMMS files are currently hosted on the [ECOCAST servers]((http://ecocast.arc.nasa.gov/data/pub/gimms/3g.v0/).
+For any subsequent processing steps, it is helpful to know which GIMMS files are currently hosted on the [ECOCAST servers]((http://ecocast.arc.nasa.gov/data/pub/gimms/3g.v0/).
 `updateInventory` has been designed just for that purpose as it imports the file inventory stored online in *00FILE-LIST.txt* as 'character' vector directly into